 One of the remarkable features of the phase diagram in $D=10$ is the lack of turning points away from the merger along any of the branches, either LOC or NUBS.
 This should be contrasted with the phase diagram in $D=5,6$, which exhibits a turning point along the LOC branch at some maximum mass and then there is a minimum of the temperature \cite{Headrick:2009pv,Kalisch:2017bin}.
-It reasonable to expect that such a turning point (away from the merger) exists on the LOC branch for any dimension $D<10$.
-This turning point switches to the NUBS branch in $D=12$ (and presumably in $D=11$), as shown in \cite{Figueras:2012xj} and more recently in the large $D$ expansion in \cite{Emparan:2018bmi}.
+It is reasonable to expect that such a turning point (away from the merger) exists on the LOC branch for any dimension $D<10$.
+This turning point switches to the NUBS branch in $D=12$ (and presumably in $D=11$), as shown in \cite{Figueras:2012xj} and more recently in the large-$D$ expansion in \cite{Emparan:2018bmi}.
 As we will argue below, the lack of turning points away from the merger in the phase diagram in $D=10$ may be related to the nature of the merger in this specific number of spacetime dimensions.

-In Fig. \ref{allthermo} we plot various physical quantities, normalized by their value at the GL point, against the normalized relative tension $n/n_\textrm{GL}$.
-Close to the merger point, our results in $D=10$ show that the physical quantities do not approach the merger point following a spiraling behaviour, with presumably infinitely many turning points, as in $D=5,6$ \cite{Kleihaus:2006ee,Kalisch:2017bin}.
-Instead, the physical quantities of the LOC and NUBS branches merge at a cusp in the phase diagram, with no oscillations.
-As we discuss in \S\ref{crit}, this behavior is precisely what the double cone model of \cite{Kol:2002xz} for the merger predicts in $D=10$.
+In Fig.\ \ref{allthermo} we plot various physical quantities, normalized by their value at the GL point, against the normalized relative tension $n/n_\textrm{GL}$.
+Close to the merger point, our results in $D=10$ show that the physical quantities do not approach their critical values following a spiraling behavior, with presumably infinitely many turning points, as in $D=5,6$ \cite{Kleihaus:2006ee,Kalisch:2017bin}.
+Instead, the physical quantities of the NUBS and LOC branches merge at a cusp in the phase diagram, with no oscillations.
+As we discuss in \S\ref{crit}, this behavior is precisely what the double-cone model of \cite{Kol:2002xz} for the merger predicts in $D=10$.
 Notice that the physical quantities corresponding to both branches emerge from the cusp in the `same direction'.

 \end{minipage} {\textsl{Entropy, mass and temperature normalized with respect to the values at the GL point, as a function of the relative tension (with the same normalization).
 The three mini-plots at the right hand side correspond to zooming at the merger point, as indicated by the dashed lines.}} \end{center}